Fumiko Hayashi (author): Themes and legacy

 Many of Hayashi's stories revolve around free spirited women and troubled relationships.
 Joan E. Ericson's 1997 translations and analysis of the immensely popular Diary of a Vagabond and Narcissus suggest that Hayashi's appeal is rooted in the clarity with which she conveys the humanity not just of women, but also others on the underside of Japanese society.
 In addition, Ericson questions the factuality of her autobiographical writings and expresses a critical view of scholars who take these writings by word instead of, as has been done with male writers, seeing a literary imagination at work which transforms the personal experience, not simply mirrors it.

 In Japanese Women Writers: Twentieth Century Short Fiction, Noriko Mizuta Lippit and Kyoko Iriye Selden point out that, other than her autobiographical portrayals of women, Hayashi's later stories are "pure fiction finished with artistic mastery".
 Hayashi herself explained that she took this step to separate herself from the "retching confusion" of Diary of a Vagabond.

-One of her short stories, Tokio, was translated into Finnish and featured in a Finnish literary magazine, Parnasso, in 1959.
+Her writings have been translated into English, French, German, Spanish, Italian, Finnish and other languages.